Jonatan Matajonmatum.com

 Risks and limitations

-• Model collapse: recursively training models on synthetic data can degrade quality generation after generation
+• Model collapse: recursively training models on synthetic data can degrade quality generation after generation.
+Shumailov et al. (2023) demonstrated that iterative training on self-generated data produces a progressive loss of the tails of the original distribution.

 • Amplified bias: synthetic data inherits and can amplify the biases of the generating model